czhang03/unicode-math-vscode/README.md

 - [ ] custom trigger char other than `\` for each language (disable completion in language by setting trigger characters to `[]`).
 - [ ] automated CI dependency update.
 - [ ] automated CI documentation.
+- [ ] when start with prefix, only convert the string when all can be converted.
 - [ ] Screenshots/GIF on the readme
 - [ ] reverse search prefix or latex command.
 - [ ] more tests.